Ranitidine Zantac Precautions

 The Zantac cancer attorneys at Baum Hedlund Aristei & Goldman have extensive experience aggressively fighting against pharmaceutical companies that manufacture and market unsafe drugs.
 We are using our formidable resources and in-depth experience to investigate ranitidine cancer claims and possible ranitidine lawsuits.

-We are accepting generic Zantac (ranitidine) cases in California.
+We are accepting generic Zantac (ranitidine) cancer cases in every state, including California.
 Our cancer attorneys have handled many cancer cases in California and across the US, including the three cases against a major corporation that resulted in record-breaking verdicts for our clients.
 Among those are a $2.055 billion verdict and a $289.2 million verdict for the plaintiffs.

 Among our highly skilled and extensively knowledgeable cancer attorneys: